alphapone/scala-short-guides/sms-message-sender.md

 Save the code into our-message-sender.scala file, grant execute permission using `chmod` and run `./our-message-sender.scala`

-## Interested in scala development?
+## Interested in scala or java development?

-Contact to sinergo.ru team and get more professional development resource or mail to inl@yandex.com
+Write to inl@yandex.com please